osolmaz/sane-defaults/twitter.md

 ![](/assets/twitter-latest-tweets-2.png)

 Notice that it says `You'll be switched back Home after you've been away for a while`.
 Make sure that you occasionally check the top of your feed so that it says `Latest Tweets` instead of `Home`.

-This is a dark pattern.
-Twitter wants to make sure that people eventually converge to algorithmic feeds.
+⚠️ **Dark pattern: Twitter wants to make sure that everyone eventually converges to algorithmic feeds.** ⚠️

 ## Block toxic accounts